servo/servo/tests/wpt/web-platform-tests/docs/test-style-guidelines.md

 ```

 __If the test uses the Ahem font, make sure the line-height on block
-elements is specified; avoid 'line-height: normal'__.
+elements is specified; avoid `line-height: normal`__.
 Also, for
 absolute reliability, the difference between computed line-height
-and computed font-size should be dividable by 2.
+and computed font-size should be divisible by 2.

 E.g. Bad: